wrist mechanics online course featured image

 Wrist angle at impact is just as important as wrist angle at the top of the backswing.

-An incorrect wrist angle at impact leads to a loss of power and control in the swing.
+An incorrect wrist angle at impact leads to a loss of power and control.

 You’ll want to see your wrist in more of a flexed position at impact instead of extended.